-Linda A. Goodspeed, 54, has been a director since 2013.
-She is currently the Chief Operating Officer and a Managing Partner at WealthStrategies Financial Advisors, positions she has held since 2007.
+Linda A. Goodspeed, 55, had been a director since 2013.
+She retired in 2017 as the Chief Operating Officer and a Managing Partner at WealthStrategies Financial Advisors, positions she had held since 2007.
 She had served as Senior Vice President and Chief Information Officer of ServiceMaster from 2011 to 2014.
 From 2008 to September 2011, Ms. Goodspeed served as Vice President, Information Systems and Chief Information Officer for Nissan North America, Inc., a subsidiary of Nissan Motor Company, a global manufacturer of vehicles.
 From 2001 to 2008, Ms. Goodspeed served as Executive Vice President at Lennox International, Inc., a global manufacturer of air conditioning, heating and commercial refrigeration equipment.
-She is also a director of Columbus McKinnon Corp., American Electric Power Co., Inc., and Global Power Equipment Group.
+She is also a director of American Electric Power Co., Inc., Darling Ingredients Inc., and Global Power Equipment Group.